Bikes and Brews

 Three-Day Itinerary for Cyclists and Beer Lovers

-Take a ride along the Tualatin Valley Scenic Bikeway, a 50-mile designated cycling route for intermediate and advanced peddlers.
-The first 30 miles take cyclists along picturesque, rural roads through the Tualatin Valley’s pristine farmlands.
+Start your Tualatin Valley adventure with a ride on the Tualatin Valley Scenic Bikeway, a 50-mile (80km) designated cycling route for intermediate and advanced peddlers.
+The first 30 miles (48km) will take you along picturesque, rural roads through the Tualatin Valley’s pristine farmlands.

-About midway through the Bikeway, stop at Hop Cycle Brewing Company for a bite (and a brew) before heading on to the Banks-Vernonia State Trail, a 21-mile (one-way), linear, car-free rail-to-trail pathway through forests.
+About midway through the ride, stop at the Hop Cycle Brewing Company for a bite and a beer before heading on to the Banks-Vernonia State Trail.
+This 21-mile (one-way), car-free pathway traverses through forests, over trestles and near springs.

-Ride the Hagg Lake Loop at Scoggins Valley Park.
+The day begins with an invigorating ride along the Hagg Lake Loop at Scoggins Valley Park.
 This 10.4-mile ride loops around Henry Hagg Lake and provides a scenic, rural ride with minor (<500-feet) elevation changes.
-(Insider tip: The Hagg Lake Loop is regularly used for cycling time trial events.)

 After the ride, stop by SakéOne, the first American owned-and-operated, large production saké brewery (and the only one in the state).